w3c/wai-wcag-em/procedure.md

     *   Additional requirements, if any, defined in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d)
 *   **Digital Product Exploration**
     *   Technologies relied upon identified in [Step 2.4: Identify Technologies Relied Upon](#step2d)
-    *   Optional: Common samples identified in [Step 2.1: Identify Common Samples of the Digital Product](#step2a)
+    *   Optional: Common views identified in [Step 2.1: Identify Common Views of the Digital Product](#step2a)
     *   Optional: Essential functionality identified in [Step 2.2: Identify Essential Functionality of the Digital Product](#step2b)
     *   Optional: Variety of web page types identified in [Step 2.3: Identify the Variety of Samples](#step2c)
     *   Optional: Other relevant web pages identified in [Step 2.5: Identify Other Relevant Samples](#step2e)